The Conflict at a Glance

 Government and government-related elements

-1. Government of the Democratic Republic of the Congo and the Armed Forces of the Democratic Republic of the Congo/Forces Armées de la République Démocratique du Congo (FARDC): The government is currently led by President Joseph Kabila, who is also commander-in-chief of FARDC.
-FARDC was created in 2003 after the 2002 peace agreement Global and All Inclusive Agreement of Pretoria.
-Integration of various fighting forces into the FARDC started after 2006 elections.
-It brought together the former army of the DRC (Forces Armées Congolaises) and the main armed groups, sharing officer and command positions among them.
-According to Human Rights Watch, the FARDC has been one of the main perpetrators of sexual violence.
-According to The Military Balance 2015, the Armed Forces are comprised of:
+1. Government of the Democratic Republic of the Congo and the Armed Forces of the Democratic Republic of the Congo/Forces Armées de la République Démocratique du Congo (FARDC): The government is currently led by President Joseph Kabila, who is also commander-in-chief of the Congolese military.
+The armed forces were created in 2003 following the Congo’s 2002 peace accord, the Global and Inclusive Agreement on Transition in the Democratic Republic of Congo (Pretoria Agreement).
+After the 2006 elections, various insurgent forces were integrated into the FARDC.
+The new Congolese military brought together the former Congolese army (Forces Armées Congolaises) and prominent former opposition groups, and distributed officer and command positions among them.
+According to The Military Balance 2015, DRC’s armed forces comprise:

 - Army: 103,000